February 1 (on or about): Postcards mailed with assessments for the current year

 December 1: Added Assessment Appeal Deadline

-Please note that the 2023 assessments are based on the real estate market as of October 1, 2022.
-The current real estate market will be reflected in the 2024 assessments.
+The 2024 assessments will be based on the real estate market as of October 1, 2023.
+The current real estate market will be reflected in the 2025 assessments.

 Most Assessor’s Office related business can be handled via phone at 908-204-3082, or by email at email@example.com.
 If you're looking for residential property information, please click on the "SQUARE FOOTAGE & ASSESSMENT DATA" button on the right side of the page.